cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> RT @Obeo_Fr: Obeo SmartEA vient d’être certifié conforme à ArchiMate 3.1 !
+> RT [Obeo](https://www.obeosoft.com/): Obeo SmartEA vient d’être certifié conforme à ArchiMate 3.1 !
 C’est la toute dernière version du standard ouvert de @TheOpenGr…

 <img src="{{ site.url }}/media/tweet.ico" width="12" /> [Wed Apr 29 18:48:33 +0000 2020](https://twitter.com/bruncedric/status/1255569679076261889)> The call for paper for @EclipseCon 2020 is online and the program commitee is ready to review!
 Submitting now opens the possibility of being selected as an "Early Bird" and quite a few already are in the system.
 I'm looking forward to review yours ! https://www.eclipsecon.org/2020/cfp
 >